 But what’s worse is if they simply forgot about their appointment.
 This can badly affect your business.
 One solution to this issue can be sending well-timed reminders to your clients!

 Reminders do help, but you know what’s better?
 Setting appointment cancellation policies, so that your clients are aware of the repercussions of canceling during the booking process itself!

 Before you draft an appointment cancellation policy, ask yourself these questions:

 - Will a booking fee be charged before the service?

-- Will you be willing to give the customers a refund?
+- Are you willing to refund the full/partial amount?

 - How long before the appointment must customers inform you of their incapability of showing up?

-- Do you want to charge a cancellation fee if the appointment is not cancelled within the set time period?
+- Do you want to charge a cancellation fee if the appointment is not canceled within the set time period?

 How to draft and communicate your appointment cancellation policy?